 You can file for a State Hearing in any of the following situations:

-- You filed an appeal and received an appeal resolution letter telling you that your MHP denies your appeal request. - Your grievance, appeal, or expedited appeal wasn't resolved in time.
+- You filed an appeal and received an appeal resolution letter telling you that your mental health plan denies your appeal request. - Your grievance, appeal, or expedited appeal wasn't resolved in time.

 How Do I Request a State Hearing?